F-Bafti/F-Bafti.github.io/_posts/2025-08-04-Build-Your-Own-AI-Agent: A-Step-by-Step-Tutorial.md

         return memory
 ```

 Finally in **Environment** class, is where the **Action** actually get executed.
-It has two important sections, in "try", it attempts to run the action. if it works, then it takes the results and format in nicely for the user but it fails to excute the function, the agent should catch the error and returns the error information instead of crashing.
+It has two important sections, in "try", it attempts to run the action. if it works, then it takes the results and format it nicely for the user but if it fails to excute the function, the agent should catch the error and returns the error information instead of crashing.

 ```python
 class Environment: